3R Waste

 -

-Methods of discharging non-infectious wastes (Kurokmai, Oe)
+Methods of discharging non-infectious waste (Kurokmai, Oe)

 Experiment waste